Lawmakers Push To Keep Corporal Punishment, Advocacy Groups Seek Ban

 Meanwhile, many child advocacy groups across the state are pushing to outlaw corporal punishment altogether.

 Under current state law, corporal punishment is generally allowed in Oklahoma schools.
-However, when it comes to students with special needs, it is not permitted unless parents have given their consent.
+However, when it comes to students with special needs, this is what state statute reads:

 Corporal punishment is defined in state law as “hitting, slapping, paddling, or inflicting any kind of physical pain on students.”